mikeal/ZDAG/SPEC.md

 values are de-duplicated and referenced with VARINT pointers later in the STRUCTURE the natural parsing method will be to return references to those constants as long as they are immutable.

+***Side Quest***

+Attacking the table.

+ZDAG will produce larger encodes of data if you either write a very large amount of data with string values or you design data specifically to attack the compression table.

+However, this won't occur naturally very often.
+UTF8's uses a similar approach to compression as VARINT which means that the number of small strings is limited to a set that lines up nicely against VARINT compression.
+This means that, even with large amounts of data that avoids all other compression rules you'd still be minimized the size of the table pointers due to the VARINT compression.

+You could craft a more effective attack using binary value data.
+Then you'd have the entire 8 byte range of unique values in the table and could make the pointers cost more than the byte data it refers to.

 ## DELTA